 Kia XCeed review

-The jacked-up Kia XCeed adds some extra practicality to the growing Ceed range
+The jacked-up Kia XCeed adds some extra practicality to the Ceed model family

 Standard equipment is generous, there’s more space inside than you’ll find in the Ceed hatch and the XCeed is both more comfortable and more fun to drive than its conventional hatchback sibling.
-However, the XCeed’s place in Kia’s range means there’s plenty of competition from within – a Kia Sportage is a better choice if you want a full-blown SUV and the Kia Niro will be cheaper to run.
+However, the XCeed’s place in Kia’s range means there’s plenty of competition from within – a Kia Sportage is a great choice if you want a full-blown SUV, while the Kia Niro offers low day-to-day running costs.

-The XCeed is Kia’s answer to the new car market’s voracious appetite for SUVs of all shapes and sizes.
-It fills the gap between the Stonic and Niro in the range, but is about the same size as the latter; the larger Sportage starts around the same price and is the larger, more practical choice.
-The XCeed is positioned as the stylish choice, its sharp looks setting it apart and taking the fight to more expensive, premium-badged rivals like the Mercedes GLA and Audi Q2.
-Other rivals include the Toyota CH-R, Mazda CX-30, Volkswagen T-Roc and MINI Countryman.
+The XCeed fills the gap between the Stonic and Niro in the Kia range, but is about the same size as the latter.
+It's positioned as the more stylish choice, its sharp looks setting it apart and taking the fight to more expensive, premium-badged rivals like the Mercedes GLA and Audi Q2.
+Other rivals include the Toyota CH-R, Mazda CX-30, Volkswagen T-Roc and the MINI Countryman.

 Regardless of your trim choice, the XCeed comes with great standard equipment.
 The entry-level 2 gets 16-inch alloy wheels, LED headlights, cruise control and a parking camera, plus Android Auto and Apple CarPlay connectivity – more than enough kit for most buyers.
-The step up to 3 trim adds bigger wheels, a larger 10.25-inch infotainment system and part faux-leather trim alongside heating for the steering wheel, front seats and rear-view mirrors, amongst other additions.
-First Edition cars get all the bells and whistles, including a premium JBL sound system and a panoramic sunroof.
+The step up to 3 trim adds a heating function for the front seats and steering wheel, along with a bigger 10.25-inch infotainment screen, rear privacy glass and keyless go.

-The XCeed features hydraulic bump stops and reworked suspension that give a smoother, softer ride than its Ceed sibling; the result is a car that’s relaxing to drive and settles down nicely on the motorway.
+All XCeed models feature hydraulic bump stops and reworked suspension that give a smoother, softer ride than its Ceed sibling; the result is a car that’s relaxing to drive and settles down nicely on the motorway.
 It’s good to drive on twistier roads, too; the raised ride height doesn’t impact negatively on the car’s handling.